lennartkerkvliet/statutes/rules-of-procedure.md

 The Bureau must announce the date, time and location within at least three months before the General Assembly.
 An invitation for the General Assembly must be circulated eight weeks prior to the General Assembly to the members via e-mail.

 ## Languages {#gen-lang}
-The official languages of the association shall be English, French, and Spanish.
+The General Assembly should use the official languages of the Federation.
 In the case that no translation facilities are available the working language will be English.

-## Interpretation

-The interpretation of this document shall be subject to the ruling of the General Assembly.
-Where the Statutes, the Rules of Procedure or Internal Regulations cannot be applied, the General Assembly decides.
-In cases of contradiction between the Rules of Procedure and the Statutes of the association, the Statutes take precedence.

-## Amendments

-Every proposal that aims to change this document must be submitted to the Office at least four weeks prior to the General Assembly, or one week after the announcement of an Extraordinary General Assembly.
-The proposal is adopted if decided by a two-thirds majority.

-All changes to this document take effect immediately after the end of the General Assembly in which they are adopted.

 # Membership Rights {#mem-rights}